carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 The registry is designed to:

-- Highlight subcommunities and their activities to increase visibility
+- Highlight subcommunities and their activities to increase visibility.
 - Connect members with subcommunities that align with their interests and offer engagement opportunities.
 - Support recruitment efforts by helping subcommunities attract new members.